simplifinance/simplifi/README.md

 Our solutions allow users to access short-term, flexible, and expandable credit with little or no interest.
 By eliminating centralized liquidity pools, users themselves control inflow and outflow, ensuring autonomy over their funds, interest rates, if applicable, are determined by the participants, not the platform, creating a competitive and fair lending environment.

 - __FlexPool: User-Driven Liquidity Pools__
 FlexPool is at the heart of our system.
-These user-created pools can be either permissioned (for trusted groups like friends and colleagues) or permissionless (open to anyone).
+These user-created pools can be permissioned (for trusted groups like friends and colleagues) or permissionless (open to anyone).
 Participants have equal access to the total liquidity generated within a pool, distributed on a rotational basis.
 The decentralized model is ideal for users ranging from market women to crypto traders.

 ## How it works
 For example, Bob, a crypto trader, creates a FlexPool with $500 unit liquidity and a maximum of five participants.
 He sets parameters: no interest, a 6-hour duration, and a collateral requirement in SFToken with 130 index.
 Once the quorum is achieved, Bob receives $2,500 to execute his trade, replenishes the pool before the 6-hour deadline, and the next participant in line gets access.
 This cycle continues until all participants benefit.